-Moving to a flat lifetime benefit accrual rate (of 2.12 per cent of HAS) means the vast majority of group 5 members will receive a higher lifetime pension.
+Moving to a flat lifetime benefit accrual rate (of 2.12 per cent of HAS) allows the vast majority of group 5 members to receive a higher lifetime pension.
 Only the very high income earning members will have a reduced benefit, but they will also have a reduced contribution rate.

-If you’re retiring with service before and after the proposed effective date, your benefit will be calculated based on the 1.63 per cent/2.33 per cent benefit accrual being applied on all service up to December 31, 2021, and the 2.12 per cent benefit accrual will be applied on all service after that date.
+If you retire with service before and after January 1, 2022, your benefit is calculated based on the 1.63 per cent/2.33 per cent benefit accrual being applied on all service up to December 31, 2021, and the 2.12 per cent benefit accrual applied on all service after that date.

 A new, single contribution rate

 There is now a single contribution rate of 11.12 per cent.
 This includes a contribution to the inflation adjustment account.